 There’s a popular misconception that an Excel spreadsheet is the only thing you need to know how your business is going.
-But if manually recording eBay sales works for you now, it most likely will be a nightmare in the future when your business has grown to hundreds of daily transactions.
-Therefore, optimization of the e-commerce accounting process is relevant for every eBay seller with more than one transaction per day.
+But if manually recording eBay sales works for you at the beginning, it most likely will be a nightmare in the future when your business has grown to hundreds of daily transactions.
+Therefore, optimization of the ecommerce accounting process is relevant for every eBay seller with more than one transaction per day.

 Many eBay sellers start to do the accounting in QuickBooks Online, hoping to press one button and forget forever about the horrors of the bookkeeping process.
 But miracles happen to those who know how to use eBay and QuickBooks integration to the fullest.

 Such integration could become a game changer for busy eBay sellers.
 Just imagine the scheduled action where QuickBooks gets eBay transactions recorded automatically with high accuracy and every detail.
 For example, you won’t ever be frustrated by finding a product SKU field empty and searching through your products and items for it to add to QuickBooks looming in front of you.

 Moreover, the integration of eBay with QuickBooks Online might have additional virtues for sellers.
 As you know, QuickBooks online creates financial statements for accountants to analyze and give recommendations to business owners.
 With eBay and QBO integrated, reports will be based on the most accurate financial information, making the job more efficient for accountants and giving sellers a more comprehensive overview of their financial health.

 This way, as a business thinks to integrate eBay and QuickBooks Online to manage their financial records, they might receive tools for better management of their accounting.
 It’ll enable them to get accurate reports on eBay sales, set up convenient categorization processes, and trigger QuickBooks Online’s easy reconciliation with the business bank account.